Sajin Vass Gunawardena

 Sajin de Vass Gunawardena (සජින් වාස් ගුණවර්ධන; born 2 May 1973), is a controversial Sri Lankan politician, former MP and businessman.
 He was member of Parliament of Sri Lanka, and was the former CEO of Mihin Lanka government sponsored budget airline.
 He also served as coordinating secretary on trade and foreign affairs to the President of Sri Lanka.
 Prior to entering parliament in 2010 he was a member of the southern provincial council.

 Sajin has been involved in several controversies, and was widely criticised for his role as CEO of Mihin Lanka and for his involvement in the bankruptcy and financial misfortune of the airline.

 Personal

 Born in Sri Lanka, he attended Royal College, Colombo.
-Sajin has been married three times.
-His first wife was Charini Vilakshana de Silva.
-He is currently married to Tiyana Dayanthie Anthonisz.
 Sajin's father, Abeydeera De Vass Gunawardena was the Director General of BOI.